What to Expect With Your Workmans’ Compensation Case

 - Workers’ comp does not cover pain and suffering

 - Workers’ comp covers ongoing medical care and current lost wages

 - It does not cover future time off work or future medical expenses that may crop up after your case is closed

 - Industrial Commission does not have authority to award lump sums

 - Only “disputed” cases actually go before the Industrial Commission

-- Cannot make a separate personal injury claim against employer
+- Cannot make a separate personal injury claim against the employer

 Contact Us Today

-Call the Ramsay Law Firm in Charlotte today at 704-376-1616 or toll free from anywhere in North Carolina at 877-576-5500 to discuss your case with an experienced workers’ comp lawyer.
+Call the Ramsay Law Firm in Charlotte today at (704) 376-1616to discuss your case with an experienced workers’ comp lawyer.
 You can also contact us by e-mail to schedule an appointment.
 Your first consultation will be informative and free.